What is PowerShell?

 Some Uses of PowerShell commands are as below:

-As seen in the above picture, the command would give out a full list of all the available commands.
-The list is a huge one and needs to scroll up/down until he/she finds the command.
-There are a number of articles which describe the use of all these commands which help users to automate the tedious repetitive tasks.
+As seen in the above picture, the command would give out a complete list of all the available commands.
+The list is huge, and needs to scroll up/down until he/she finds the command.
+There are a number of articles that describe the use of all these commands, which help users to automate tedious, repetitive tasks.

 Some of the general tasks include: